cjennison/re-employ-api/README.md

 Get a key at https://developer.usajobs.gov/APIRequest/Index
 # Auth
 For Auth we are using OKTA.
 Sign up at https://www.okta.com/.
 In the developer dashboard select API and create a new token.
-Use this token in the `okta.json`.
+Use this token in the `.env`.

 # Developer Help
 **I'm bad at CRON what do I do?**